Aditya-Kaul/hybrid_ai_personalised_learning/README.md

 ## System Architecture

-The AIML Tutor system is built on a layered architecture, ensuring modularity, scalability, and ease of maintenance.
+The ML Mentor system is built on a layered architecture, ensuring modularity, scalability, and ease of maintenance.
 The main components are:

 1. **User Interface Layer**
    - Student Portal